mk-fg/reliable-discord-client-irc-daemon/README.rst

 msgs from global catch-all #rdircd.leftover, but not counting #rdircd.monitor channels (i.e. joining them doesn't affect "leftover" ones in any way).

-Configuration file also has [filter] section for an optional list of channel-names to ignore in monitor/leftover channels, for example::
+Configuration file also has [filters] section for an optional list of channel-names to ignore in monitor/leftover channels, for example::

-  [filter]
+  [filters]
   game-x.spam
   game-x.bot-commands
   game-x.forum+threads